alipetarian/alipetarian/README.md

 ### Hi there 👋

+I am lead Full Stack web developer with expertise in Reactjs, Nodejs, Nestjs, Gatsby, Nextjs, Hasura.
+I am leading a team of more than 6 developers.

+Feel free to reach me out at email: alipakistani90@gmail.com

+- 🌱 I’m currently Affiliate Marketing and also providing tools integration services being used in affiliate marketing.

 <!--
 **alipetarian/alipetarian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.